waydabber/BetterDisplay/README.md

 Some of the options:

 - You can contribute to the code (via Pull Requests)
-- If you like the app, [you can support the developer](https://opencollective.com/betterdummy/donate). :)
+- If you like the app, [please support the developer](https://opencollective.com/betterdummy/donate). :)
 - Don't forget to star the GitHub page!
 - Spread the word.

 Thank you for your help, it is really appreciated! :)

+## Donations/contributions

+I really welcome [donations](https://opencollective.com/betterdummy/donate) and very thankful for each of you who contributed to the project.
+My goal is to upgrade my dev machine (I am using the base level MBA with 8gigs of RAM) to something more decent (I hope for a properly specced 14" MacBook Pro).
+It seems totally unrealistic at this moment to achieve this by doing open source stuff, but maybe I'll get there someday. :) Thank you all again for the support, every little bit counts.

 ## Don't forget to check out